Will machines beat mankind in evaluating the illness and disease states that afflict the human body? A new research effort says the jury is still out.

 Adds Dr. Denniston, “Within those handful of high-quality studies, we found that deep learning could indeed detect diseases ranging from cancers to eye diseases as accurately as health professionals.
 But it’s important to note that AI did not substantially out-perform human diagnosis.”

 Machines can be trained and software written to digest enormous quantities of data to recognize disease or symptom patterns.
 Imaging studies can be sifted and screened to provide a more granular read than a human radiologist.
 The US Food and Drug Administration (FDA) has already approved 30 algorithms based on AI for healthcare.

 No machine needs to beat a human at the practice of medicine.
 The hope is that AI can enhance and improve patient treatment—while reducing delayed or missed diagnosis, and a host of other medical errors.
 AI incorporated into the clinical setting may prove a potent aid to physicians in improving survival outcomes and reducing medical harm.

 The future is not quite here, but it is on its way.

 Speak with Experienced Attorneys

-When the medical care you receive is negligent or below the expected standard of care, the legal team at Schochor and Staton, P.A. can help.
+When the medical care you receive is negligent or below the expected standard of care, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. can help.
 Call us at 410-234-1000 to schedule a free, confidential consultation at our offices in Baltimore, Maryland, or in Washington, D.C.